Avoid Serious Electrical and Fire Hazards Decorating Your Home This Holiday Season

 - With time, Christmas trees continue to dry out making them increasingly flammable.
 Trees decorated with holiday lights have an increased risk because they’re in direct contact with an electrical source.
 Check with your local community to find a recycling program through which to dispose of your tree early in the new year.

 - Always unplug decorations by using the gripping area.
 Pulling on the cord could damage the wire and present a shock or fire hazard.
+If it does start a fire, contact a fire damage repair company or a fire damage restoration team to look at the damage.

 - As you take down holiday lights, inspect the wiring and discard any that have cracked, frayed, or appear to have damaged wire insulation.